Sabicool/Medicine/01 Disciplines/Clinical/Topics/Fluid Responsiveness.md

 	1. Use **Static Indices** (physical exam markers, lactate, basic static ultrasound) as a screening tool to establish a high **pre-test probability** of shock or tissue hypoperfusion
 	2. Once a perfusion deficit is confirmed, deploy **Dynamic Science** (PLR, EEOT, PPV, or echo stroke volume calculations) to confirm if a fluid bolus will successfully increase cardiac output or if you must switch to early vasoactive medications

 ![[Pasted image 20260502230540.png]]
-- Fluid responsiveness is 10-15% increase in cardiac output in response to a fluid challenge or pre-load augmentation manoeuvre
+- Fluid responsiveness is 10-15% increase in cardiac output in response to a fluid challenge (500 mL of crystalloid over 10-15 minutes) or pre-load augmentation manoeuvre
 - Not the same as needing fluid:
 	- **Is the patient fluid responsive?** (Will CO rise with fluid?)
 	- **Does the patient need fluid?** (Is tissue perfusion inadequate and likely to improve with more preload?)